Pakistani Currency notes and Coins Historical places information

 This historical place holds great significance as it was the residence of Quaid-e-Azam Muhammad Ali Jinnah, the founder of Pakistan.

-The simple and elegant architecture of the residence is showcased on the note, symbolizing the immense contribution of Quaid-e-Azam in shaping the nation.
+The note displays the simple and elegant architecture of the residence, symbolizing Quaid-e-Azam’s immense contribution to shaping the nation.
 This depiction on the currency serves as a reminder of his leadership and vision for Pakistan.

 Pakistan 500 rupees